Submissions

 Content and Format of Articles and Reports

-Articles and Reports typically contain 3,000-5,000 words (excluding display items such as tables, figures and images) double-spaced.
-Manuscripts are written in English.
-The display items have to be incorporated into the manuscript to facilitate ease among peer reviewers in following the logical sequence of the content.
+• The display items must be incorporated into the manuscript to facilitate ease among peer reviewers in following the logical sequence of the content.

 The manuscript uses the format and functions of Microsoft Word.

-Titles typically do not exceed 12 words and must not go beyond 2 lines.
+Titles typically do not exceed 12 words and must not go beyond 2 (two) lines.
 Titles should be brief, specific, and informative.

 Author name must be sequenced First, Middle Initial, Last.
 Omit academic titles and degrees attached to the name.
-Footnote your institutional affiliation instead.
+Footnote institutional affiliation instead.

 The abstract is one paragraph typically in 250 words.
-The abstract of a paper accepted to the SPJRD provides a very brief look at the topic and the field where it belongs, the rationale behind the conduct of the work, and the general conclusion arrived at.
+The abstract of a paper accepted to the SPJRD provides a very briefly look at the topic and the field where it belongs, the rationale behind the conduct of the work, and the general conclusion arrived at.
 The author may add a highlighted finding in order to stress or underscore how the work has significantly contributed to the field or the probable impact that could be derived from the findings or results.

-At most 5 keywords can be included.
+At most 5 (five) keywords can be included.

 The body of the paper includes:

-- Every Table should have a title to accompany it.
+• Every Table should have a title to accompany it.
 Table tools in MS Word are to be used for inserting a table.
 Tables should be numbered and cited in the text.

-Content and Formating of Book Reviews
+Content and Format of Book Reviews

 Book Reviews can contain 600-700 words double-spaced.
 Manuscripts are written in English.
 Its sole display item is the front cover of the book.

 The author of a Book Review need not think of a title for his/her review essay.
-As this is a different category of paper, the editorial team lodges it under the Book Review section found in the last few pages of the Journal.
+As this is a different category of paper, the Editorial Team lodges it under the Book Review section found in the last few pages of the Journal.

 A Book Review essay begins by readily stating the main theme/topic/argument of the book.
 Included as well is the aim of the author for writing the review, and in certain cases may state the scope or boundaries of the review.